polyfy/polylith/readme.md

                                  :deps/root "projects/poly"}}}}}
 ```

-If all went well, the `poly` tool managed set the latest sha for the `:poly` alias by taking it from the `issue-66` branch,
+If all went well, the `poly` tool managed to set the latest sha for the `:poly` alias by taking it from the `master` branch
-or the `master` branch if not given (the sha `da3bccf3a13ac30be8e31fedeab4de53c1efd951` is just an example).
+in this repository.
+If it failed or if we want another sha, e.g. an earlier version or from another branch,
-If not, you can find it [here](https://github.com/polyfy/polylith/commits/issue-66)
-or you can get it by executing this command:
+we can find one [here](https://github.com/polyfy/polylith/commits/issue-66) or by executing this statement, e.g.:

 ```
-poly ws get:settings:vcs:latest-polylith-sha branch:issue-66
+poly ws get:settings:vcs:polylith branch:issue-66
 ```
 If you wonder how the `ws` command works or what all the settings are for, be patient, everything will soon be covered in detail.